Research Robots Humanoid Applications Industries Technology Contact

 Incremental Encoding

-Generates pulses as the shaft rotates.
-It measures relative motion and speed, requiring a "homing" sequence upon startup to establish absolute position within the warehouse.
+It generates pulses as the shaft turns, tracking relative motion and speed.
+But it needs a 'homing' routine at startup to figure out its absolute position in the warehouse.

 Absolute Encoding